vikrambombhi/Checkers/README.md

 - Movable pieces, along with being able to kill an opponents piece
 - AI Player to play against
 - Scalability with code structure
-- Can be multiplayer (with a simple switch of a object call in GameState.cpp, but will eventually become a mode)
+- Local Multiplayer
+- Menu

 ## Planned Features
 - Different levels to the AI
-- Menu

 ## Installation
-- Download the following libaries and extract them in the same directory (Make sure you codesign frameworks in on Mac, refer to reference)
+- Download the following libaries and extract them in the same directory (Make sure you codesign frameworks if on Mac -> refer to reference)
     - SDL2
     - SDL2_image
+    - SDL2_tff
 - Clone the repo
 - Create project in IDE of choice
 - Add the files from the repo into the project